ARTICLE I. NAME

 Dues in full for the first year shall accompany the application for membership.
 If the applicant is not accepted, the dues shall be refunded.

-ARTICLE XV – QUORUM
+ARTICLE XIV – QUORUM

 At yearly Association meetings, business presented to the membership may be approved by majority vote of those Voting members present.

-ARTICLE XVI – NOTIFICATION TO MEMBERSHIP
+ARTICLE XV – NOTIFICATION TO MEMBERSHIP

-Members, and potential members shall be notified through Association publication of meetings of the Association at least fifteen (15) days prior to the meeting date.
+Members, and potential members shall be notified through Association website of meetings of the Association at least fifteen (15) days prior to the meeting date.
 Special meetings may, at the direction of the Executive Board, be open to Voting Members only.

-ARTICLE XVII – PARLIAMENTARIAN AUTHORITY
+ARTICLE XVI – PARLIAMENTARIAN AUTHORITY

 The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the Association in all cases to which they are applicable and in which they are not inconsistent with these By-Laws and any special rules the Association may adopt.

-ARTICLE XVIII – AMENDMENT OF BY-LAWS
+ARTICLE XVII – AMENDMENT OF BY-LAWS